MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 Get-Content $path | Where-Object { $_.Length -gt 10 }
 ```

-This can be nearly an order of magnitude slower than using .NET APIs directly:
+This can be an order of magnitude slower than using .NET APIs directly:

 ```powershell
 try